 HarbourVest Partners ("HVP") Fund-Level Borrowing

 HVPE has indirect exposure, on a look-through basis, to a pro-rata share of borrowing carried on the balance sheets of some of the HarbourVest funds in which HVPE is a Limited Partner (referred to previously as “embedded leverage”).
 The majority of this fund-level borrowing is for the purpose of cash flow bridging, a widely used private equity fund management technique.
 In addition, a smaller element of the borrowing at HarbourVest fund level is used for project finance.
 The HVPE team monitors the HarbourVest fund-level borrowing and ensures that possible changes in this borrowing (and hence the timing of capital calls payable by HVPE) are factored into the balance sheet scenario tests conducted as part of the annual commitment planning exercise.
-For further detailed information regarding the management of HVPE’s balance sheet and commitment levels, please see page 17 of the Semi-Annual Report for the six months ending 31 July 2021.
+For further detailed information regarding the management of HVPE’s balance sheet and commitment levels, please see page 16 of the Annual Report and Accounts for the 12 months ended 31 January 2023.